timfayz/elementcss/docs/3_usage.md

 //$font-size:           100%;

 // 3.
 Initiate and normalize all tags.
-Modules and HTML tags within are grouped by function presented
+HTML tags within modules are grouped by function as presented
-// in w3schools.com/tags/ref_byfunc.asp page.
+// at w3schools.com/tags/ref_byfunc.asp page.

 // Initiating Tags
 // ---------------
-// You can delete the commented variables, because the variables below are set to true by default.
+// You can delete commented variables below, because they are set to true by default.
+They are presented
+// only in case you need to exclude appropriate range of tags.
 //$basic: true;
 //$forms: true;
 //$lists: true;